matt-ewan-laws/mdel/content/projects/dnd-in-a-tin.md

 Sure it doesn't look as professional, but, function over form.

-Anyway, a couple of preview images:
+Anyway, here is what a page looks like:

 ![Page 4, various other stats, armour class, initiative, speed, HP (temporary and maximum,) passive perception, hit dice, inspration, custom trackers](/images/Page-4.png)